druths/xp/README.md

 # flex [![Build Status](https://travis-ci.org/druths/flex.svg?branch=master)](https://travis-ci.org/druths/flex) [![Doc Status](https://img.shields.io/badge/docs-latest-brightgreen.svg?style=flat)](http://flexds.readthedocs.org/en/latest/) #

+*Muscle for data science*

 Data science projects get disorganized quickly.
-They involve interdependent computational tasks that use different languages and libraries, tasks require or produce large volumes of data (that typically sit in many files or database tables), and a lot of exploratory code is written before the right solution is found.
-This results in a mess of scripts and code snippets with unclear relationships to one another, a sprawling array of data files which are difficult to trace back to the process that created them, and no documents that show how the big picture idea is connected to the individual code and data files present in the project.

-Flex is a command-line tool (and associated work process and code library) that provides a comprehensive and flexible way of organizing data science projects.
+Every test involves a new script, each script requires a panoply of arguments and produces one or more data files.
+Keeping track of all this implied structure is a pain - what is this script for?
+What does it depend on?
+What created this data file?
+Which parameters updated this table in the database?

+Enter flex - a utility that allows you to express and run all the computational tasks in a project.
+Crucially, it captures the specific parameters used for each task, the data files produced, and any dependencies that task has on other tasks.
+All this is captured in files called *pipelines* (which can even be connected to one another).
+Toss in some helpful comments, and you have executable documentation for your project.

+This may sound a lot like scientific notebook environments (e.g., Jupyter and Mathematica), but there are some key differences.
+Notebooks only allow linear dependencies between computational tasks - which is a tremendous simplification of even moderate-sized projects.

 To this end, it has three primary goals:

-  1. Capture the task-level logic and structure of a data science project
+  1. Capture the task-level logic and structure of a data science project in a language-agnostic way

   1. Make it possible to trace data back to the specific tasks (and commands) that produced it